Chart Color Schemes

 The level of residential development activity in Mernda was found to be higher than 90% of real estate markets across the country

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Mernda averaged around 149 new dwelling approvals annually over the past 5 financial years, totalling an estimated 745 homes.
-So far in FY-26, 64 approvals have been recorded.
-On average, 4.7 new residents per year are associated with every home built between FY-21 and FY-25.
-This indicates demand significantly outpaces supply, typically putting upward pressure on prices and increasing competition among buyers.
+AreaSearch analysis of ABS building approval numbers shows Mernda averaged around 149 new dwelling approvals annually over the past five financial years from FY21 to FY25, totalling an estimated 745 homes.
+As of FY26, 66 approvals have been recorded.
+This averages out to approximately 4.7 new residents per year for every home built in Mernda during these years.
+The average construction value of these new homes is $407,000.

 Frequently Asked Questions - Development